Coolant leaks are one of the most common car mishaps that a driver can encounter.

 Patience is key to finding a coolant leak.
 If you’re nervous best leave the job to someone else.

-Face the fact that it may take hours if not days of searching, observing and testing in order to find the leak.
+Face the fact that it may take hours if not days of searching, observing, and testing to find the leak.
 Thanks to today’s crammed engine bays a lot of painstaking dismantling may also be needed.

 Patience and clear thinking is a powerful tool for any car repair, especially coolant leaks.